AuReMe/aureme_docker/docs/faq.rst

 actually not connected, hence the interest of the metabolic network compartment management commands of AuReMe.

-* Get the complete list of compartment from a network in padmet format:
+* Get the complete list of compartment from a network in Padmet format:

   .. code:: sh